Officer Keith Perham

-The Fairfield Police Marine Unit falls under the Support Services Bureau of the Police Department.
-The Marine Unit is responsible for patrolling the Long Island Sound and the waters of Fairfield.
-To accomplish their objective, the Marine Unit is seasonally staffed by 3 full time Officers and 1 alternate Officer.
-The Marine Unit main office is located at the South Benson Marina where the unit’s two boats, a 34′ Safeboat Defender, and a 19′ Boston Whaler are berthed.
-The Marine Unit also spends much time in Southport Harbor.
+The Fairfield Police Marine Unit falls under the Special Services Bureau of the Police Department.
+The Marine Unit is responsible for patrolling the Long Island Sound and the waters of Fairfield, including South Benson Marina and Southport Harbor.
+The Marine Unit is seasonally staffed by 3 full time Officers and 2 alternate Officers.
+The Marine Unit main office is located at the South Benson Marina where the unit’s two boats, a SAFE Boats International 33′ Full Cabin, and a SAFE Boats International 23′ Center Console are berthed.
+In addition, the Marine Unit also utilizes its two Sea-Doo GTX Personal Watercrafts (PWC’s) to patrol and respond to emergencies.

 The Marine Unit is available to respond to any on water emergency 24 hours a day.
 Contact the Fairfield Police Department at 203-254-4800 or 911 in an emergency.